Notaila Rashed: Life and career

 Rashed was born on 20 September 1934 in Cairo, Egypt to a wealthy family.
 She studied at Cairo University, where she wrote stories for children.
 In 1957, she graduated from the university with a bachelors degree in philosophy and sociology.
 Starting in the 1950s, her literary work was adapted for use in multiple outlets, including radio and television.

 Alongside Nādyah Našʾat in 1956, she helped found Samir, an Egyptian children's and educational magazine.
 The magazine became the most popular children's magazine in Egypt during its time, and Rashed later became its editor-in-chief.
 Under her direction, the magazine began to deal with political issues such as socialism.
 She left as the head of the publication in 1966, when she then became the chief editor of children's books at Samir's parent company, the Egyptian publishing house Dar al-Hilal.
 She returned as editor-in-chief of Samir in 1971, staying in that role for around 30 years, until 2002.

 In 1979, her work The Diary of Yasser Family was published.
 Her story within that work titled "The Doll" was adapted into the first children's film produced by the Egyptian National Council of Culture.

 In addition to her writing, Rashed translated works from English into Arabic.
 Some of her children's books were also translated into English.
 Her work largely focused on ancient and modern Egyptian culture, and she was an advocate for Arab and Egyptian children's literature.

+Death

 After a short illness, Rashed died on 26 May 2012, at the age of 77.